industdev/Naughty-Archiver-2000/README.md

 ### Debugging your extractor
-Jobs are configuration files passed to gallery-dl like you would do with `.conf` files If there's an annoying thing it's this: You need a filename for your extracted files but to know which keys and format to use you need metadata extracted from the extractor.
-What you should do is set the filename key to `temp.json`, and run an extraction, then save that file and base your filenames after the keys in there
-You can even call an module to decide the filename for you, like the extractors already present, gallery-dl will path the metadata to that python file and the python file returns a filename, very useful for dynamic filenames
+Jobs are configuration files passed to gallery-dl like you would do with `.conf` files
+<br/>If there's an annoying thing it's this: You need a filename for your extracted files but to know which keys and format to use you need metadata extracted from the extractor. <br/>What you should do is set the filename key to `temp.json`, and run an extraction, then save that file and base your filenames after the keys in there, alternatively run the url with the `-K` flag<br/>You can even call an module to decide the filename for you, like the extractors already present, very useful for dynamic filenames

 ## Useful classes
-You may edit these classes for your specific purpose if you are feeling adventurous
+You may edit these classes for your specific purpose

-`GalleryOutputHandler` Manages extractor events based on gallery-dl output, the pattern data gets fed from `outputHandlerCreator_manager`
-`OutputEvents` List of events that can occur in `GalleryOutputHandler` `GalleryRunner` Class that starts a gallery-dl process `Logic.py` Base .conf file for gallery-dl (Before extractors override the settings) `Extractor` Main class that starts and setups an extractor, provides the already-made widgets and configuration `ExtractorManager` Does operations on all extractors `CrashHelper` Kills gallery-dl on sudden crashes `\external\logic*` Filenames of the extractors
+`GalleryOutputHandler` Manages extractor events based on gallery-dl output, the pattern data gets fed from `outputHandlerCreator_manager`<br/><br/>`OutputEvents` List of events that can occur in `GalleryOutputHandler`<br/>`GalleryRunner` Class that starts a gallery-dl process<br/>`Logic.py` Base .conf file for gallery-dl (Before extractors override the settings) <br/>`Extractor` Main class that starts and setups an extractor, provides the already-made widgets and configuration<br/>`ExtractorManager` Does operations on all extractors<br/>`CrashHelper` Kills gallery-dl on sudden crashes<br/>`\external\logic*` Filenames of the extractors

 Helper classes:
 `QtHelper` `VarHelper` `Enums`

 ## Resources
-- Icons by Microsoft
+- Every icon in lib/ui/ico by Microsoft
 - Gallery-dl by mikf.
 This program is completely dependent on gallery-dl and as such every rule that applies to gallery-dl's license also applies to this program, code from this repository outside FFMPEG, MKVMERGE and GALLERY-DL, is considered part of original code.

 Do not get discouraged by the program's name